What entitlements are available and which ones might I be able to use?

 Can I use the entitlements for childcare with a relative?

-No. You cannot use the entitlements for free hours of childcare provided by a relative, such as a grandparent.
+No. You cannot use the entitlements for childcare provided by a relative, such as a grandparent.

 Can I add another child to my account between reconfirmation windows?